HMUNACHI/nanodl/README.md

 This is the first iteration of this project, roughness is expected, and contributions are therefore highly encouraged!

-- Make your changes without changing the design patterns
+- Make your changes without changing the design patterns.
-- Write tests for your changes if necessary
+- Write tests for your changes if necessary.
-- Install locally with `pip install -e .`
+- Install locally with `pip install -e .`.
-- Run tests with `python -m unittest discover -s tests`
+- Run tests with `python -m unittest discover -s tests`.
 - Then submit a pull request.

 Contributions can be made in various forms: